payloadartist/recon/README.md

 This script weaponizes the power of web scraping to collect assets from the Apple bug bounty program's acknowledgements page.
 Since Apple's program doesn't have a well defined scope, the assets collected here can be used as a point of reference to perform further testing or, recon.

+# Update
+As of November 2022, Apple has changed their security acknowledgements page.
+Mentions of vulnerable hosts are removed in latest versions of the security acknowledgement pages.
+As such, this tool is not working anymore.

 # ⚒️ Install
 Make sure you have Node and npm installed.
 Then run,
 ```npm install```